 An open framework that is associated with Big data is called Hadoop and is entirely written in Java.
-Features like automatic garbage collection, memory distribution, and stack provision system, Java gets an edge over other technologies.
+With features like automatic garbage collection, memory distribution, and stack provision system, Java gets an edge over other technologies.
 We can safely say that Java is the future of Big data.

 Real-time Java-based Big data Technologies:

 - Apache HBase